-The palatial hiding place of some Arab baths
+The palace that hid some Arab baths

-The Palace was built in 1592, on the orders of Fernando de Torres y Portugal, ex-Viceroy of Peru.
+The palace was built in 1592 on the orders of Fernando de Torres y Portugal, ex-Viceroy of Peru.

-- Artistic period:
+- Artistic period: Renaissance

-- Historic period:
+- Historic period: 16th century

-Closing days: Monday
+- Closing days: Monday